egor-tensin/sorting-algorithms/README.md

 ## Development

-To run a local web server, run
+To run a local web server, execute

     bundle exec jekyll serve --watch --drafts --config _config.yml,_config_dev.yml

-from the project's root directory.
+in the project's root directory.
 You can then review your changes at http://localhost:4000/.

-Please note that the support for `--watch`ing for modification on Windows is kind of iffy at the moment of writing.
-One possible workaround is to add `--force_polling` to `jekyll`s options:
+If you can't get Jekyll to properly `--watch` for file modifications on Windows, try adding `--force_polling` to `jekyll`s options:

     bundle exec jekyll serve --watch --force_polling --drafts --config _config.yml,_config_dev.yml

-It might still not work though, so you might end up having to re-run `jekyll` manually.
+It might still not work though, but you can always re-run `jekyll` manually.
-For details, refer to http://jekyll-windows.juthilo.com/4-wdm-gem/.

 Note that `_config_dev.yml` is included to rewrite some of the `site` fields from `_config.yml` during development.